Danielle Coleman BA(Hons), postgraduate diploma psychotherapy, MBACP Registered

 0208 819 3109

-I am an experienced therapist, working in welcoming consulting rooms in Kingston upon Thames and Waterloo.
+I am an experienced therapist, working in welcoming consulting rooms in Kingston upon Thames.
 I offer both focused, short-term counselling.
 It may last a minimum of six weeks, or a maximum of six months.
 Therapy involves a very particular kind of attention: I would like to offer you the special experience of being listened to with total attention, and at different levels.
 As a therapist, I do my best to always be non-judgmental, warm and practical.
 People who have had therapy (with me and others) confirm it can be a life-changing experience.

 It is also key that there is a good fit between a client and therapist, so meeting up face to face for an initial consultation is a vital first step in working out whether I am the right therapist for you.
 I offer an initial consultation for £30.
 This lasts 50 minutes and is a chance for both of us to talk about the issues you are trying to deal with, and for you to get a flavour for what counselling with me would feel like.
 It does not commit you to having further sessions, unless you wish to.